Friday, June 28, 2024

 33. ...Kf5 34. a5 g5 35. h4?? h5??

 Black gave me last chance.
-34. Be3 was better and I could make a draw.
+34. Be3 was better and I then I could pull the draw.

 Here I was even hallucinating of a stalemate...
-Black was visibly irritated by my moves.
+Black was visibly irritated by my moves and with 44. ...Ke3 he demonstrantively began the march toward my a5 pawn leaving my king against two chained pawns.

 44. Kh3 Ke3 White resigned